 - You have experienced past trauma, untreated depression, or uncontrollable anxiety.

 - You cannot function without using something to reduce your stress or feelings.

-Treatment from Fort Behavioral Health provides comprehensive treatment to address your underlying health needs.
+Fort Behavioral Health provides comprehensive treatment to address your underlying health needs.
 If you’ve experienced some or all of these signs, don’t put off seeking this life-changing help another day.